 - Driving while the vehicle has defective tires, mirrors or other malfunction

-If you have been involved in an accident, we will consider how any of these or other circumstances contributed to or caused your accident.
+If you have been involved in an accident, we will consider how any of these or other circumstances contributed to or caused your injuries.

 A Lawyer’s Role in a Truck Accident Claim

-If you have been injured as the result of the fault of a truck driver, you have the right to speak to a lawyer to discuss your rights.
-If you retain our services, we will handle all of the legal investigation and filing necessary to build your claim and ensure the best result for you.
+If you were injured as the result of a truck driver's negligent actions, you have the right to speak to a lawyer.
+If you retain our services, we will handle all the investigation and filing necessary to build your claim and ensure the best result for you.
 You can concentrate on your recovery.

 - Obtaining all incident and accident reports